18. Evolution: The Ouroboros

 - The Body: It captures the

-core/andextensions/git commit hashes. - The Soul: It performs a database checkpoint of the Phylactery (06).
-This is the Save Point.
+core/andextensions/Jujutsu hexadecimal Commit IDs, lockfiles, and repository state. - The Soul: It performs a database checkpoint of the Phylactery (06).
+This is the Save Point: the known-good state.
 If the Ouroboros chokes, the system reverts to this instant.

 The system operates on the core/ repository within the Crypt (13).
 The system attempts to pull the new reality:

-If a Merge Conflict occurs, the system utilizes its Shadow Realm (25) capabilities (later defined as the Smith) to reason through the conflict, treating the .py files not as text, but as logic to be repaired.
+If a Merge Conflict occurs, the system uses Shadow Simulation (31) to explore candidate repairs and the Smith (35) to reason through the conflict, treating the .py files as logic to be repaired rather than plain text.

 3. The Compatibility Check (The Pain of Growth)